 Looking for a less crowded and more scenic boating vacation?
 Plan a trip to Tappan Lake!
 With a 399-horsepower limit, the 2,350-acre lake is an excellent spot for swimming, water skiing, wakeboarding, and tubing.
 You can dock your boat at the marina while you camp, play basketball, visit the nature center, or play sand volleyball on the beach.
 If you’re looking to venture outside of the lake, take the Turkey Ridge Trail or Buckeye Trail to go hiking or biking.
 Less than an hour away sits Schoenbrunn Village, the site of the first Ohio settlement and a great spot for history buffs.
 If you’re looking for high-stakes fun, drive one hour south to the Wheeling Island Hotel-Casino-Racetrack.

 - Location: Okoboji, Iowa

 Lake Okoboji is one of the best lake vacations for boating, thanks to its depth and striking blue color.
-Deep water also makes it a coveted location for water sports.
+The deep water also makes this lake a coveted location for water sports.
 Vacationers and locals can be found boating, water skiing, and sailing on the glacier-fed lake.
 Try something more extreme with parasailing or flyboarding.
 West Okoboji Lake is also a prime destination for fishing boats.
-From bluegill to walleye, anglers can be found reeling in major catches.
-Come off the water on the weekend and catch a free concert at Preservation Plaza, or ride the Ferris wheel at Arnolds Park.
-Head to Gulf Point State Park to rent a yurt, go hiking or biking, or try geocaching.
+From catfish to walleye, anglers can be found reeling in major catches.
+Come off the water on the weekend and catch a free movie at Preservation Plaza, or ride the Ferris Wheel at Arnolds Park.
+Head to Gulf Point State Park to camp, go hiking, biking, or view wildlife.
 Fuel up on a hearty brunch from O’Farrell Sisters or grab a beer at Okoboji Brewing Co.